Service terms for pilotage

 In the Saimaa region

-• a wait of more than six but less than nine hours from the vessel’s arrival/departure, as notified by the client, shall entitle the client to a fee reduction of 8 per cent of the standard pilotage fee.
+• a wait of more than six but no more than nine hours from the vessel’s arrival/departure, as notified by the client, shall entitle the client to a fee reduction of 8% of the standard pilotage fee.

 • a wait of more than nine hours from the vessel’s arrival/departure, as notified by the client, shall entitle the client to a fee reduction of 16 per cent of the standard pilotage fee.